 We presented a new classification approach for different polar stratospheric clouds.
-The approach is developed for IR limb measurements by the MIPAS instruments on board ESAs Envisat satellite.
-The so-called Bayesian classifier combines the
+The approach is developed for IR limb measurements by the MIPAS instruments on board the ESA Envisat satellite.
+The so-called Bayesian classifier combines the information content of various correlation diagrams of colour ratios and brightness temperature differences in the wavenumber region 790-1450 cm-1, covering several atmospheric window regions.
+The classifier estimates the most likely probability that one of the three PSC types (ice, NAT, or STS) dominates the spectral characteristics in a MIPAS spectrum affected by clouds.
+In addition, mixed-type clouds are defined, where none of the three type probabilities is > 50 % but two are in the intermediate range of 40-50 %.

-- 5 information content of various correlation diagrams of colour ratios and brightness temperature differences in the wavenumber region 790 to 1450 cm-1 covering several atmospheric window regions.
-The classifier estimates the most likely probability that one of the three PSC types (ice, NAT, or STS) is dominating the spectral characteristics in a MIPAS spectrum affected by clouds.
-In addition, mixed-type clouds are defined, where none of the three type probabilities is > 50% but two are in the intermediate range of 40-50%. - 10 In a first comparison with coincident CALIOP measurements excellent count statistics was achieved over several PSC seasons even though we applied restrictive miss time and miss distance criteria.
-Overall, the comparison shows good consistency between both instruments, even though the PSC classes are based on different measurement quantities, and the effect of mixedtype clouds can be very different for each instrument.
-The latter fact explains in part differences in the classification of mixedtype clouds.
-Especially the complementary viewing geometries (nadir/limb), whereby MIPAS always integrates over a large - 15 horizontal distance and CALIOP represents a more hyper-sampled pixel measurement, creates some general caveats for a comparison of cloud types retrieved from both types of instrument.
-The entire MIPAS measurement period from July 2002 to April 2013 is processed with the Bayesian classifier and constitutes a unique data set of day and night time PSC measurements up to the poles.
+In a first comparison with coincident CALIOP measurements, excellent count statistics were achieved over several PSC seasons even though we applied restrictive miss-time and miss-distance criteria.
+Overall, the comparison shows good consistency between both instruments, even though the PSC classes are based on different measurement quantities, and the effect of mixed-type clouds can be very different for each instrument.
+The latter fact explains differences in the classification of mixed-type clouds in part.
+Especially the complementary viewing geometries (nadir/limb), whereby MIPAS always integrates over a large horizontal distance and CALIOP represents a more hyper-sampled pixel measurement, create some general caveats for a comparison of cloud types retrieved from both types of instrument.

+The entire MIPAS measurement period from July 2002 to April 2013 is processed with the Bayesian classifier and constitutes a unique dataset of daytime and night-time PSC measurements up to the poles.
 Climatological mean winter statistics for PSC type occurrence frequencies and height resolved statistics of PSC area of the polar vortex over all winters can now be analysed.
-The - 20 dataset has the potential to be used for validation of current chemical transport models with sophisticated microphysical schemes, or to improve climate chemistry model with more simple heterogeneous chemistry modules.
+The dataset has the potential to be used for the validation of current chemical transport models with sophisticated microphysical schemes, or to improve climate chemistry models with more simple heterogeneous chemistry modules.
 In this way, the dataset can potentially help to improve the predictability of the future polar stratospheric ozone trends by these models.

-In a case study for the SH polar vortex using MIPAS PSC data together with AIRS analyses on the gravity wave activity over Antarctica, we showed the potential for the synergetic use of various remote sensing instruments to explore mountain wave - 25 induced PSC formation.
-This capability will be investigated in more depth over multiple years in an ongoing study by combining AIRS and MIPAS data together with results from the UK Unified Model including a parameterisation for sub-grid mountain wave processes (Orr et al., 2015).
+In a case study for the SH polar vortex using MIPAS PSC data, together with AIRS analyses on the gravity wave activity over Antarctica, we showed the potential for the synergetic use of various remote sensing instruments to explore mountain-wave-induced PSC formation.
+This capability will be investigated in more depth over multiple years in an ongoing study by combining AIRS and MIPAS data together with results from the UK Unified Model, including a parameterization for sub-grid mountain wave processes (Orr et al., 2015).
 This may help to improve global models with respect to this only rarely considered effect in CCM and CTMs.

-30 Acknowledgement
+6 Data availability

+Interested scientists can obtain access to the complete data record of the MIPAS PSC classification (version 1.2.8) by contacting the leading author (r.spang@fz-juelich.de).
+For the near future it is planned that the dataset be made publicly available together with CALIOP and in situ PSC data under the umbrella of a new activity in Stratosphere-troposphere Processes and their Role in Climate (SPARC, 2016).

-The authors like to thank ESA for providing MIPAS level 1b data and funding of the MIPclouds study as well as NASA for providing CALIOP data.
-R.S. thanks Ines Tritscher (FZJ) for support with the visualisation of the CALIOP data.
+Acknowledgements.
+The authors would like to thank ESA for providing MIPAS level 1b data and funding of the MIPclouds study as well as NASA for providing CALIOP data.
+Reinhold Spang thanks Ines Tritscher (FZJ) for support with the visualization of the CALIOP data.
 Part of this work is inspired by discussions during the 1st PSC Initiative (PSCi) workshop funded by the International Space Science Institute (ISSI) in Bern, Switzerland.